day8/re-frame/docs/clojurescript.md

 | `#!clj {1 1 2 2 }`    | `#!clj {1 1 2 2 }`                |  Yep, same       |

-Try it for yourself.
+Below, you can start evaluating live on this page.
 Enter an expression into the following editor and it will be evaluated.
-The result will be shown in the box below.
+The result of the evaluation will be shown in the box below the editor.

-XXX inline REPL goes here
+XXX inline REPL will go here.
+In the meantime use [this external one](https://jaredforsyth.com/reepl/)

-Exercises:
+Try these experiements:

    - {:a 1 :a 4} -- oops
+   - XXX?

 So, let's talk about the two exceptions `lists` and `symbols` ...

 ## Evaluating Symbols

-Symbols don't evaluate to themselves.
+**2nd Evaluation Rule:** Symbols don't evaluate to themselves.
 Instead, they evaluate to the value to which they are "bound".

 Example symbol evaluations: